ChrisioGwaan/java-mats/java-prac/src/chapter04/c4-note.md

 :link: [**Better Visualization**](https://cscircles.cemc.uwaterloo.ca/java_visualize/#code=public+class+ClassNameHere+%7B%0A+++public+static+void+main(String%5B%5D+args)+%7B%0A++++++for+(int+i+%3D+0%3B+i+%3C+10%3B+i%2B%2B)+%7B%0A++++++++++++System.out.println(%22DIAMOND+LEVEL%3A+%22+%2B+i)%3B%0A++++++++%0A++++++++++++for+(int+j+%3D+0%3B+j+%3C+10%3B+j%2B%2B)+%7B%0A++++++++++++++++System.out.print(%22XRAY+%22)%3B%0A++++++++++++%7D%0A++++++++%0A++++++++++++System.out.println(%22%22)%3B%0A+++++++%7D%0A+++%7D%0A%7D&mode=display&curInstr=0)

-Meanwhile, keep in mind to count how many times the program has been running.
+:bulb: Meanwhile, keep in mind to count how many times the program has been running.
 In total, it runs 100 times, right?
 For `i < 10`, the outer `for` loop has 10 iterations, so does `j` of the inner `for` loop.
 Thus, it follows a formula of `i` * `y` for the nested loop.

 > Enhanced for loop